KaitoJD/btchess/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+You are free to share and adapt the material for non-commercial purposes, as long as you give appropriate credit and distribute your contributions under the same license.
+See the [LICENSE](./LICENSE) file for details.